 As an RV shopper, these weight differences can help you decide which travel trailer fits your RV lifestyle better.

-320 pounds of storage space for your camping gear is big enough to dictate how long your adventure will be and what kind of outdoor adventure gear you can explorer with while you’re on your trip.
+320 pounds of storage space for your camping gear is big enough to dictate how long your adventure will be and what kind of outdoor adventure gear you can explore while you’re on your trip.

 What About the Roof and Floor?

-When you look at the front and rear caps of both the conventional and laminated travel trailers, you’ll see that both RV construction methods use fiberglass on each end (during the RV shortage, some are using aluminum on the back as a substitute).
+When you look at the front and rear caps of both the conventional and laminated travel trailers, you’ll see that both RV construction methods use fiberglass on each end (during the RV shortage, some use aluminum on the back as a substitute).

 Under the roof, you’ll find the top of the wood or aluminum frame, but the actual roof supports are typically wood with fiberglass batt.

 When you really look at it, no matter what the sidewalls, frame, or features may be, the top, bottom, front, and back are the same.

 If you have your heart set on the mid to full-length travel trailer RV category, here’s the best scenario for a conventional and laminated coach.

 Conventional Travel Trailer Ideal Use

-By keeping up with your RV preventive maintenance, you won’t have to worry too much about pests or corrosive agents attacking your frame.
+By keeping up with your RV’s preventive maintenance, you won’t have to worry too much about pests or corrosive agents attacking your frame.

 Your travel trailer may not come with the fanciest gadgets and gizmos, but adding your customizations and updates won’t be a problem as long as you’re good with your hands.

 Laminated Travel Trailer Ideal Use

-You’ll also have the state-of-the-art components inside your RV, making it feel like you’re living in a high-tech home with the latest interior design stylings.
+You’ll also have state-of-the-art components inside your RV, making it feel like you’re living in a high-tech home with the latest interior design stylings.

-If your travel trailer needs a quick scrub, an extension brush, and a bucket of water with RV cleaner will get that laminated clear coat shining in less than an hour.
+If your travel trailer needs a quick scrub, an extension brush and a bucket of water with RV cleaner will get that laminated clear coat shining in less than an hour.

-Welcome to the RV Lifestyle.
+Welcome to the RV lifestyle.

 "Man cannot discover new oceans unless he has the courage to lose sight of the shore."